-The Office of LGBTQ+ Initiatives works to enhance campus inclusion and provide support for lesbian, gay, bisexual, transgender, queer, non-binary and ally students, staff, and faculty through intellectual and leadership development, building community, outreach, and visibility.
+The Office of LGBTQ+ Initiatives works to enhance campus inclusion and provide support for lesbian, gay, bisexual, transgender, queer, questioning, and ally students, staff, and faculty through intellectual and leadership development, building community, outreach, and visibility.
 The office is committed to ensuring that everyone, regardless of their sexuality, gender identity, or gender expression, feels supported in a safe and affirming community.
 Their educational and community-building opportunities focus on enhancing LGBTQ+ inclusion and advocating for the needs and concerns of the LGBTQ+ community.
 Their home in the Center for Women's Studies (East Hall) includes programming space, a library, meeting room, classroom, and a kitchen, sharing the space with the academic programs in LGBTQ and women's studies.
-The office also manages the Rainbow Room, a safe space for LGBTQ+ folks and allies located in the Bryan Complex.
-The Rainbow Room has a library, two lounges, a kitchenette, and the "Closet" clothing program.

-Programming and involvement opportunities include LGBTQ+ History Month and Queerfest events, game nights, mix and mingle social gatherings, various trainings on sexuality and LGBTQIA+ identities, Lavender Graduation, etc.
+Programming and involvement opportunities include LGBTQ+ History Month and Queerfest events, game nights, mix and mingle social gatherings, various trainings on sexuality and LGBTQIA+ identities, Layender Graduation, etc.